 The exterior of our home is humble and would likely strike you as Nordic or contemporary coastal cottage.
 River rock accents and simple lines mean the house is not trying to show off but rather aims to tuck into the woods without a fuss.
 We’re sited on a woodsy lot, high on a hill which is wonderful for privacy and interest.

-European Country French Cottage Features
+Country French Cottage Details

 The fan windows are something you see in a lot of homes built in the 1990s.
 On a good day, they feel a little Hamptons-like, and then there are days they read ‘too granny.’
 I have mostly made friends with them, imagining they are reminiscent of a chapel.